TheFreeman193/PlayIntegrityFork-Dobby/README.md

 - Clear Google Play Store cache and data
 - Clear Google Play Services (com.google.android.gms) cache and data (Optionally skip clearing data and wait some time, ~24h, for it to resolve on its own)
 - Reboot

+Note clearing Google Play Services app ***data*** will then require you to reset any WearOS devices paired to your device.

 ### Read module logs